Hooksett & Allenstown Rail Trails, NH

 Approaching the end of the Heads Pond Rail Trail.

-Situated between Concord and Manchester, several rail routes pass along the route of the Merrimack River and through the small town of Hooksett.
+Situated between Concord and Manchester, several rail routes pass along the route of the Merrimack River and through the small towns of Hooksett and Allenstown.
 Two navigable rail trails exist in this area within a mile of each other.
 We were particularly enamored with the Heads Pond Trail which follows a string of ponds and wetlands.
-The other is Hooksett Riverwalk that is best appreciated as a short riverside walk rather than as a rail trail suitable for bicycles.
+The other is the combined 1.7 mile Hooksett River Walk and Allenstown Rail Trails, though the Hooksett half of this route prohibits bicycle riders.

 1 Heads Pond Rail Trail